tremp-m/flutter_timer_async_and_parallels/README.md

 # flutter_timer_async_and_parallels

-A new Flutter project.
+This project is an example of difference between asynchrony and parallelism in Dart (https://habr.com/ru/post/541890/).

 ## Getting Started

-This project is an example of difference between asynchrony and parallelism in Dart (https://habr.com/ru/post/541890/).

 A few resources to get you started if this is your first Flutter project: